Q. What have you published?

 Q. Who are your favorite authors?

 A. Generally speaking, I’m drawn to thick, lushly written novels with a romantic, gothic sensibility.
 I love the novels of Sarah Waters and Audrey Niffenegger.
 I also love historical fiction.
-I adored A. S. Byatt’s POSSESSION, Diane Setterfield’s THE THIRTEENTH TALE, Sandra Gulland’s MISTRESS OF THE SUN, and Mary Sharratt’s DAUGHTERS OF THE WITCHING HILL.
+I adored A. S. Byatt’s POSSESSION, Diane Setterfield’s THE THIRTEENTH TALE, and Donna Tartt’s THE GOLDFINCH.
 However, my favorite book of all time is probably Charlotte Bronte’s JANE EYRE.
-I consider it the feminist ur-text and reread it every two years or so.
+I consider it the feminist ur-text and have reread it often.

 For nonfiction, I’m a Sarah Vowell fan—loved ASSASSINATION VACATION.
-I can’t resist food memoirs such as Anthony Bourdain’s KITCHEN CONFIDENTIAL, Julia Child’s MY LIFE IN FRANCE, and Ruth Reichl’s memoirs, especially her first one TENDER AT THE BONE.
+I can’t resist food memoirs such as Anthony Bourdain’s KITCHEN CONFIDENTIAL, Julia Child’s MY LIFE IN FRANCE, and Ruth Reichl’s memoirs, especially her first one, TENDER AT THE BONE.
+More recently, I adored Helen Macdonald’s H IS FOR HAWK.

 Q. Who are your artistic influences?

 Q. How did you get involved with creating tarot decks?

 A. I was first exposed to the tarot as a seven-year-old child when an older cousin, whom I regarded as infinitely sophisticated and glamorous, showed me her deck.
 I was immediately struck by the cards’ beauty and mystery.
 The art for my first tarot deck, THE GODDESS TAROT, was adapted from my book THE BOOK OF GODDESSES.
 It amazes me that the deck has sold a quarter of a million copies worldwide and is now considered a classic.
 And yes, I do read the tarot—it’s just another way to tell a story.

 Q. What is your work schedule?